Mike Rose (painter): Work until 1964

-The paintings from 1959–1964 begin representational and then become more abstract.
+The paintings from 1959 to 1964 begin representational and then become more abstract.
 The dealing with various materials was a major focus in these early works.
 Examples of this are several sand paintings from this period.
-Mike Rose used Sand, varnish paint, and oil paint squeezed out of the tube.
+Rose used sand, varnish paint, and oil paint squeezed out of the tube.
 However, paper, textiles and canvas of varying coarseness were also used.
 In 1964 came the transition from collages to “script paintings”.

 1964–1972

-Collages such as the "Weltbildcollage" introduced script and writing as a structure into Mike Rose's work.
+Collages such as the "Weltbildcollage" introduced script and writing as a structure into Rose's work.
 This brought a focus on the written word, the single letter and character, and the reduction of written scripts.
-It was at this point that Mike Rose came in touch with the Parisian movement of Lettrisme.
+It was at this point that Rose came in touch with the Parisian movement of Lettrisme.